It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 Black pepper extracts like BioPerine®

-Black pepper extracts — like the BioPerine® featured in that video above — are included in many curcumin supplements because it has been shown in clinical trials to improve our body’s absorption of curcumin.
+Black pepper extracts — like the BioPerine® featured in that video above — are included in many turmeric supplements because it has been shown in clinical trials to improve our body’s absorption of curcumin.

 That particular ingredient BioPerine® is a patented extract formula made out of the bioactive compound piperine, which is found in the black pepper fruit we sprinkle on food.
 (4)